piggyway/piggy-frontend/docs/aws-staging-architecture.md

 Before staging deployment, rotate any populated credential-like value that has ever appeared in a tracked example environment file, then replace it with an empty placeholder.
-Rotation completion is recorded in the relevant ticket without recording the value.
+Record completion in the project change history without recording the value.

 ## 10. Least-privilege IAM

 ### ECS execution roles

-Create separate execution roles for the frontend and backend.
+Create separate execution roles for the frontend, backend, and Directus.
 Each role may:

 - pull only from its own ECR repository;
 - write only to its own CloudWatch log group;